Town & Country Resources 1388 Sutter St # 915, San Francisco, CA 94109

 What agency fees can I expect?

-There is a one-time Agency registration fee of $150.
-This registration allows you lifetime access to our qualified candidate pool.
-Payment of the registration fee does not guarantee that the agency will be able to fill every assignment.
+registration fee does not guarantee that the agency will be able to fill

 For client requests during normal business hours, there is a referral fee of 35% of the total gross wages for each temporary employee placement.
 The minimum fee is $25 per day for each temporary placement.
 The referral fee is due when a candidate is confirmed for your assignment and is payable via credit card.
 Temporary fees are charged based on the anticipated total gross compensation for the entire period of employment.
 Supplemental fees will be due if the assignment is extended.
 The referral fee is separate from the wages you pay directly to the temporary candidate at the end of the assignment.